This pork stew recipe is rich, flavorful and filled with delicious, summery, barbecue flavor!

 And if you’ve made pulled pork in a crock pot before, I’d love some input.
 I’m completely baffled by the process.

-- 1 (16 ounce) jar clean BBQ sauce (I used one called, "Bone Suckin' Sauce" for this recipe.
-OrganicVille is also good.)
+- 16 oz. jar barbecue sauce (no sugar added - I used one called, "Bone Suckin' Sauce" for this recipe.
+OrganicVille is also good)

 - 2 tbsp. onion powder